javalon/anonymizer-mysql/README.md

 For conditional queries use the JSON attribute "where".

 You can create many conditional queries for the same table.
 See the example.

+You can use "insertIgnore" as attribute and set it true if you want do a "INSERT IGNORE' instead of "UPDATE" query,

 Once you has been created a config(.json) file, you can use this tool with:
 Usage: anonymizer-mysql [options]